TN 99 (03-25)

 A. Policy for primary and secondary sources of wage evidence

-Wage evidence can come in a number of forms and from different sources.
+Wage evidence can come in several forms and from different sources.
 When obtaining wage evidence, we consider sources in a priority order of primary and secondary sources.
 This order is based both on the general reliability of the evidence and the burdens associated with obtaining it.
-For the purpose of SSI earned income verification, primary sources are considered the most reliable and complete; whereas secondary sources may require additional scrutiny, averaging, and additional documentation.
-See SI 00820.130C in this section for the order of priority and instructions on documenting wage evidence.
+For Supplemental Security Income (SSI) earned income verification, primary sources are considered the most reliable and complete; whereas secondary sources may require additional scrutiny, averaging, and additional documentation.

 1. Primary evidence of wages

 Consider the following items as primary evidence of wages.
-See SI 00820.130C for the order of priority for developing wage evidence.
+For the order of priority for developing wage evidence, see SI 00820.130C in this section.

 1. a.